 Students need to be aware of the GPA requirement, test scores and other benchmarks they need to meet to enroll in CCP.

 Only one CCP application per student is allowed.
 Prior to starting your application, review the New CCP Student Application User Manual.
 Also, ensure all information and email addresses are correct before submitting.
-(Use a personal email address, if possible, not a high school student address.)
+(Use only a personal email address such as a Gmail account.)

 Wake County Public School System students can find email addresses for their high school principal/designee to include on their application on the Resources and Links page.